NICHTJ3/express-auth-base/README.md

   - Where a user can signup
 - /ap1/v1/auth/login
   - Where a user could login
+- /ap1/v1/auth/confirm/:token
+  - Where a user will confirm there email
+    - user will be redirected here when they confirm there email
 - /ap1/v1/example
   - An example endpoint that requires authentication